When is the 2014 Festival?

 Festival Day Activities: Other Activities on Festival Day will be loads of fun!
 There will be entertainment throughout the day, as well as a tent with children’s activities.
 Delicious food and treats will be available from local vendors.
 Don't miss our new Pick-Your-Prize Raffle, along with the ever-popular 50-50 Raffle.
 Bring friends, family, and lawn chairs, and plan on a rousing day!

-Who benefit's from the festival?
+Who benefits from the festival proceeds?
 One hundred percent of the donations made to the Lake Champlain Dragon Boat Festival will stay in our community and benefit local cancer survivor through two organizations: Dragonheart Vermont and Survivorship NOW.
 Dragonheart Vermont is a breast cancer survivor and supporter dragon boat organization that carries on year long programs to support and empower breast cancer survivors.
 Survivorship NOW offers wellness programs to support, educate, and invigorate cancer survivors in our community.

-Who can paddle?
-Anyone can paddle a dragon boat after a short lesson.
+Can anyone paddle a dragon boat?
+Almost anyone can paddle a dragon boat after a short lesson!
+(And each team will get a lesson on Practice Weekend.)
+For our Festival, paddlers must be at least 16 year old, but there are no other restrictions.
 The sport calls to all ages, genders, and skill levels.
 It is not how strong or athletic you are, it is how well you can paddle in sync with your team members.

-How many paddlers are there in the boat?
+How many people are in a dragon boat?
 There are 20 paddlers plus a drummer in a dragon boat.
 Each boat also requires a steersperson who steers and coaches the boat.
 We provide a professional steersperson for each team.

-What are the requirments for forming a team?
+What are the requirements for forming a team?
 Each team consists of 20 paddlers and 1 drummer, plus up to 3 alternate paddlers.
 Most teams are a mix of men and women.
-All teams must have a minimum of eight (8) women paddlers.
+All teams must have a minimum of eight (8) women paddlers, and all team members must be at least 16 years of age.
 For more details go to our How To Register page.

-What is the minimum age?
+How old to I have to be to paddle in the races?
 All team members need to be at least sixteen (16) years of age to participate in the races.

-What do you need to bring?
+What equipment will I need?
 Please bring a water bottle and sun screen.
 Everything else you need – water to fill your bottle, paddle, life jackets, boats, and coach - is included in your race fees.
 And don't forget to bring a smile!

-I've never paddled before.
-How will I learn what to do?
+Do I get to practice dragon boating before the Festival?
 Your team race fee includes a 90-minute practice paddling lesson.
 We have set aside the weekend of July 19 - 20 for Practice Weekend, so mark your calendars.
 Team Captains will select a time for your practice session when they register.
 What a great team building experience it will be.

 Are donations tax deductible?
-All donations above and beyond your race fee are tax-deductible to the fullest extent of the law and will be acknowledged with a receipt appropriate for tax purposes.
-If you donate online you will receive both a Thank You page and a Thank You email.
-Please save the email for your tax records.
+All donations are tax-deductible to the fullest extent of the law.
+(Please note that race fees are not considered donations.)
+Donations will be acknowledged with a receipt appropriate for tax purposes.
+Online donors will receive both a Thank You page and a Thank You email.
+Please save the email for your tax records; we do not send additional paper acknowledgements to online donors.

 Tax Information you might want: The Lake Champlain Dragon Boat Festival is run under the auspices of Dragonheart Vermont, a 501 (c) 3 charitable organization.
 Our Federal I.D. # is: 20-1199994.